rafamuz/freeCodeCamp/README.md

 # freeCodeCamp
-These are the "learning files" for @rafaelmuzel user from freeCodeCamp.org during JS studies.
+These are the "learning files" for @rafaelmuzel user from freeCodeCamp.org during studies.

 Backup of solutions for some of the exercises that I consider most important or are "challenges".